Q&A on NPR's September 26, 2025 filing

 - No matter what happens in the suit, the money in question will be put toward supporting the public radio system.

-- A court ruling on the EO will decide if the grant money for satellite interconnection will go to NPR or PMI.
+- A court ruling on the EO will decide if the grant money for satellite interconnection will go to NPR or the Public Media Infrastructure (PMI) consortium.

 - The grant to PMI should include the $35M for satellite interconnection that CPB originally offered NPR, and $22M for other services.